callmefloof/callmefloof.github.io/content/about/_index.md

 {{header_h1(body="About Me", center=true)}}

-I’m a game development student and aspiring gameplay programmer, eager to explore and develop systems that create emergent interactions between players and the game world.
-I’m fascinated by breaking down game mechanics into structured, scalable systems and aspire to tackle challenges like crowd simulation, in-game relationship management, combat mechanics, and leveling systems.
-While I’m still building experience in these areas, I have a strong ability to mentally map system interactions and a deep curiosity for how mechanics shape player experiences.
-I’ve also been practicing working with various levels of system complexity, adapting designs based on the needs of the game.

-Beyond gameplay systems, I have a strong passion for programming itself.
-I’m actively improving my skills by studying design patterns, optimizing code efficiency, and exploring new ways to create responsive and dynamic game systems.
+I make games because I love creating worlds that feel alive and meaningful.
+What started as a spark from older games has turned into a curiosity-driven drive to capture just the right amount of detail — enough to matter, but still leaving room to experiment and discover better ways to make things work.

+I tend to think in a data-first way: I like systems that are clear and predictable, but I also want the code to stay flexible so I can iterate and try new ideas without getting stuck.
+I don’t have all the answers, and that’s part of the fun — figuring out solutions to problems as they come is what keeps me engaged.

+I’m drawn to systems that allow emergent interactions — things like crowd simulation, in-game relationships, combat mechanics, and procedural content.
+I want to build large, traversable worlds, but with a focus on a few hand-crafted hubs that feel polished and meaningful.
+These areas should stand out, while still interacting naturally with the broader simulation.

+I’m still gaining experience, but I bring a strong ability to map out complex systems in my head and a constant curiosity for how mechanics shape player experiences.
+I’m always exploring design patterns, optimizing code, and finding ways to make systems responsive, adaptable, and intuitive to work with.
 </div>

 <br/>